MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

       Running config-dump will move the location of these comments to the bottom of the that item's metadata.
-Check for any moved references to "issue 2107" (there should be 4 of them) and put them back in the right places by hand, by referring to an unaltered copy of the trunk.
+Check for any moved references to "issue 2107" (there should be 4 of them) and put them back in the right places by hand, by referring to an unaltered copy of ``main``.

 * Check rose-stem meets the Rose standards: run ``rose config-dump -C rose-stem/app``.
 The version upgrade macro should have reformatted all the